 Most people start a company because they have a passion for their fellow human, an industry or some other interest.
 Cause marketing taps into the core of why we do what we do.
 This marketing model combines the best of business growth with efforts to help the world be a better place.
-In Edelman’s 2020 Trust Barometer report, 73% of consumers wanted companies to increase profit and improve community conditions.
+In Edelman’s 2022 Trust Barometer report, 52% of consumers want companies to address climate change and 49% want them to look at social inequality.
 People pay attention to the nonprofit organizations that companies sponsor.

 You can attract a lot of positive press while improving the world.
 The key is finding something you care about, though.
 One example of a brand focused on cause marketing is Bombas Socks.
 For every pair purchased, they donate a pair to a homeless shelter.
 The founders discovered the homeless community was always in need of socks, which drove them to develop their current model.
 They’ve donated more than 30 million pairs since starting their mission.

 There are many benefits to cause marketing that you should be aware of as you approach this promotional method.
 Here are a few: